Databingo/eosproposal/proposal.md

-## Question: Should we move a well-proofed stolen EOS coin back to original holder?
+Question: Should we move a well-proofed stolen EOS coin back to original holder?
-## Language of Record: English
+Language of Record: English
-## Proposers: Ashah Chen, databingo@foxmail.com, Account: gyytsnigenes
+Proposers: Ashah Chen, databingo@foxmail.com, Account: gyytsnigenes
-## Description of Referendum: Move a well-proofed stolen EOS coin back to original holder
+Dscription of Referendum: Move a well-proofed stolen EOS coin back to original holder

 # Dear EOS BPs:
 I am a EOS user, I have a report about lost private key.
 I need you help to frozen then move back my EOS coin.
 The Situation, Proof and Request as below.